-- Pamlico is new gold discovery in virtually unexplored area of Nevada
+- Pamlico is new gold discovery in a virtually unexplored area of Nevada

 - Nevada rated fifth-largest gold producer and number one mining destination in the world